The Agnes Jones Jackson Scholarship is available to a graduate student who is a member of the NAACP.

 The American Indian Graduate Center Fellowship offers an award to American Indian and Alaskan Native students in the U.S.

 The Ara Cary Fellowship in Child & Family Programs Fellowship was established by the estate of Ara Cary along with matching funds from the Ann and Robert Lurie Family Foundation.
 It is awarded to a deserving student interested in child welfare and specializing in children and families.
 This fellowship is a part of Child Welfare Scholarship Program funding.
-Please note that no separate financial aid application is required.

 University of Michigan